-Our comparison engine breaks down the data that actually matters.
-Whether you are auditing competitors or benchmarking your growth against an industry leader, Sorsa provides a clear, data-driven winner for every category.
+This comparison breaks down the metrics that actually decide which account performs better.
+Whether you are auditing an influencer before a partnership or benchmarking your brand against a competitor on X, you get a clear, data-driven winner in every category.

 Audience Size